nikolay-turpitko/me-gitpages-hugo/about-me/content/recent projects/lr.md

 conforming user-defined criteria.
 We also planned some social aspects, but haven't implemented these ideas yet.
 Another planned, but not implemented yet feature is to enrich information about events from the public media (Youtube, Wikipedia, etc).
 So, basically, our app is an aggregator.
-But we trying to provide some additional services to the end user, and not pretend to be a reseller.
+But we are trying to provide some additional services to the end user, and not pretend to be a reseller.
 We do not (and not going to) sell anything within our app, we forward traffic back to the partner site (with referral code, of course).
 This model is